justincrosbie/passkeyme-docs/docs/sdks/web-sdk.md

 ### Required Backend Endpoints

-Your backend needs these endpoints to integrate with PasskeyMe API:
+Your backend needs these endpoints to integrate with Passkeyme API:

 ```typescript
 // POST /api/start-registration